 - Gather materials.
 Some basic items you might want to use include dirt, sand, rocks, sticks, and plants.
 Check your local nursery for small scale greenery.
 Or go faux with things from the craft store.
 The trees we used were made by gluing craft moss to small Styrofoam balls.
 We then stuck them onto sticks!

 You’ll also want some kind of shelter for your fairy.
-We crafted a fort out of sticks and linen and added small LED lights for an added touch of whimsy!
+We crafted a fort out of sticks and linen and small LED Strip Lights for an added touch of whimsy!
 You can also purchase all sorts of fairy houses and furniture on Etsy as well as Amazon.
 The Etsy shop Woodland Fairy Gardens has the cutest fairy garden bed and dresser set, complete with a moss pillow.
 It is seriously adorable.
 Just go crazy and have fun with it!

 - Bring location and materials together.
 This is the best part!
 My three and a half year old spent hours arranging and rearranging materials (we each had a separate pot), all the while chattering about how the fairies were going to love their new home.